 - Each course listed in the curriculum is a required course.
 All required courses need a minimum of a “C”

 (or low pass) grade at the completion in order to graduate from the PA Program.
 Any course or rotation with a final grade below a “C” (or low pass) needs to be successfully repeated by the student with at least a “C” grade (low pass) on the repeated course in order to graduate.
 Consistent with Medical School policy, for courses that are repeated, the repeated grade that is earned will be used in the determination of the GPA.

-- Grades for each course in the curriculum are available on the Academic Management System (CANVAS) or through ExamSoft.
+- Grades for each course in the curriculum are available on the Academic Management System (Canvas) or through Examplify/ExamSoft.

 - The Summative Experience course in the clinical curriculum is also a “pass/fail” course which will need to be passed in order for the student to graduate from the PA Program.

-- For the Team-Based Learning Individual Readiness Assurance Test (IRAT), students need to achieve a quiz score of at least 70%.
-Since the GRAT (Group Readiness Assurance Test) activity allows the group to find out and discuss the correct answers, a student is able to have this remediation employed by the group as long as the group quiz grade is at least a 70%.
+- For the Team-Based Learning Individual Readiness Assurance Test (IRAT), students need to achieve a quiz score of at least 70 percent.
+Since the GRAT (Group Readiness Assurance Test) activity allows the group to find out and discuss the correct answers, a student is able to have this remediation employed by the group as long as the group quiz grade is at least a 70 percent.